daserzw/fedoidc/doc/howto/multifederation.md

 The description of the steps is based on the diagram that Steffen draw in the board.

 ## Entities
-* `RP`.
+* `RP1`.
 A Relying Party.
-* `OP`.
+* `OP1`.
 A OpenID Provider.
 * `MSS_FA`.
 The Metadata Signing Service for Federation A (`FA`).
 * `MSS_FB`.
 The Metadata Signing Service for Federation B (`FB`).
-* `MSS_FE`.
-The Metadata Signing Service for the EduGAIN federation (`FE`).
+* `MSS_CE`.
+The Metadata Signing Service for the community of federations E (`CE`).
+This might be eduGAIN-OIDC..

+## Remarks

+* A `RP`/`OP` that talks to `MSS_FA` is called `member of federation A`
+* A `RP`/`OP` might be part of multiple federations when talking to multiple MSS.
+* A `RP`/`OP` might be part of multiple communities.
+It might even be part of the same community multiple times via membership in several federations.
+* No revocation mechanism for either keys and/or signed MS is considered.
+Instead revocations should be handled by short-lived signatures, i.e. 15 minutes.

 ## The Signing Service
 The Signing Service is a key part of the architecture.
 Each federation MUST deploy one.
 A Metadata Signing Service (MSS) has control over the private part of the Federation Key.
-Entities (RP/OP/MSS) can enrol to become part of the federation.
+Entities (RP1/OP1/MSS) can enrol to become part of the federation.
 The MSS gets access to the public parts of the signing_key of the enrolled entities and use them to generate signed Metadata Statement (`MS`) for them.

-The MSS MUST be notified every time the `RP` does key rotation of its signing keys.
+The MSS *MUST* be notified every time the `RP1` does key rotation of its signing keys.

-A MSS has the following API calls available:
+A MSS has the following public API calls available:
-* `/getms/{entity}`.
+* GET `/getms/{entity}`.
 Returns a signed JWT containing a collection of signed MS for `entity`.
 This collection is a JSON object whose keys are federation IDs and the values are the corresponding signed MS.
-* `/getms/{entity}/{FO}`.
+* GET `/getms/{entity}/{FO}`.
 Returns the signed MS for `entity` in the federation `FO`.

 ## Sequence of steps
 Note: processes are described as if they were always performed in a reactive way.
 Caches and proactive behaviour MUST be in-place to avoid delays in the processes.

-1. `RP` enrols to become part of `FA`.
-This process is out of the scope of this document, but as a result, `MSS_FA` gets access to the public parts of `RP`'s signing key.
-1. Once this has been completed, `RP` decides to retrieve its signed MS from `MSS_FA`.
-    1. `RP` sends a query to `MSS_FA` API to get the collection of signed MS (https://MSS_FA/getms/RP).
+Think of them as regular cron-jobs.

-    1. `MSS_FA` generates and/or gets its own signed MSs first.
-Note that these are not specific to the requesting `RP`, and will be used for any other RP member of `FA` if cached.
-A Signing Service will always have a self-signed MS. Additionally, it will have a signed MS per any superior Signing Service (federation) it has enrolled into.
-In this example, only the self-signed one is available.
+1. `MSS_FA` generates and/or gets its own signed MSs.
+A Signing Service will always have a self-signed MS. Additionally, it will have a signed MS per any superior Metadata Signing Service (federation / community) it has enrolled into (see below).
+For now only the self-signed one is available:
     ```
     {
         "FA": JWT signed by MSS_FA {
             "signing_keys": "MSS_FA_key",
         }
     }
     ```
+1. `RP1` enrols to become member of `FA`.
+This process is out of the scope of this document, but as a result, `MSS_FA` gets access to the public parts of `RP1`'s signing key and vice versa.
+1. Once this has been completed, `RP1` decides to retrieve its signed MS from `MSS_FA`.
+    1. `RP1` sends a query to `MSS_FA` API to get the collection of signed MS (GET https://MSS_FA/getms/RP1).
-    1. For each one of `MSS_FA` signed MS, `MSS_FA` generates a corresponding signed MS for  `RP`, consisting of the public parts of `RP`'s signing_key, any additional claim `MSS_FA` wants to introduce, and `MSS_FA`'s signed MS as the `metadata_statements` claim.
+    1. For each one of `MSS_FA` signed MS, `MSS_FA` generates a corresponding signed MS for  `RP1`, consisting of the public parts of `RP1`'s signing_key, any additional claim `MSS_FA` wants to introduce, and `MSS_FA`'s signed MS as the `metadata_statements` claim.
 The collection of signed MS are packed into a JSON object keyed by federation name.
-Finally, the response to the `RP` consists of a signed JWT of such JSON object:
+Finally, the response to the `RP1` consists of a signed JWT of such JSON object:
         ```
         JWT signed by MSS_FA {
             "FA": JWT signed by MSS_FA {
-                "signing_keys": "RP_key",
+                "signing_keys": "RP1_key",
                 MSS_FA introduced claims,
                 "metadata_statements": {
                     "FA": JWT signed by MSS_FA {